HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn “ have my teeth fixed on that day” is better in the last sentence.
+I am happy to lean it’s better to say” sawm back and forth between the ropes.”

 ★★★★★